hyperledger-archives/avalon/PREREQUISITES.md

 - If you are running in Intel SGX hardware mode, you need to modify the `ias_api_key` in `$TCF_HOME/config/singleton_enclave_config.toml` with your IAS Subscription key obtained in the instructions above

-- If you are not running in a corporate proxy environment (and not connected directly to Internet), comment out the `https_proxy` line in `$TCF_HOME/config/tcs_config.toml`

 - If you reinstall the Intel SGX SDK and you modified `/etc/aesmd.conf` then save and restore the file before installing the SDK.